lenincompres/DOM.js/README.md

 ## BinderSet: creating binders setters and getters for my elements

-The method _binderSet_ creates binder, plus the setters and betters for them in my element objects.
+The method _binderSet_ creates binders, plus the setters and betters for them in my element objects.
+The names for the binders will be preceded by an underscore (_) once created, while the properties that get and set their values will be accessible with the plain names (or keys) given to the method.

 ```javascript
 // declares the class